 Anafiotika is an area inside Plaka where houses are build in an island style.
 Specifically it is the architecture of the cycladic island of Anafi.
 It is like a hidden village under the north side of Acropolis, with small pathways.
 This village was build from citizens of Anafi, when they were invited from king Otto to come and help in the restructuring/rebuilding of the city.
 Walk through these pathways and you will think you are in Cyclades.
 Extra Bonus: Amazing Graffiti!

 In 5 minutes walking from the metro station of Acropolis, is one over popular landmark.
 This temple (mostly known as the Columns of the Temple of Olympian Zeus).
 The remaining part of the Temple of Olympian Zeus is part of a colossal temple that used to be there.

 Temple of Poseidon

 This is located at Cape Sounio area.
 You can drive there or take public transportation.
 The exact area of Sounio has a small number of beaches, but there are more in the intermediate part (like Mavro Lithari, Anavissos, and more).
 The temple of Poseidon is connected to the history of Theseus and the “black sail”.
 Aegeas killed himself there as he thought Theseus was killed by Minotaur.
-The ship carrying Theseus back to Athens would have to have black sails if Theseus was killed by Minotaur.
+The ship carrying Theseus back would have to have black sails if Theseus was killed by Minotaur.
 Theseus was not killed but due to celebrations, sailors forgot to change the sails, so Aegeus thought the opposite.
 The Aegean sea is named as such after him.
 The sunset from the temple is spectacular and there is a small coffee shop on the spot to relax and enjoy the view.